The Lewy Body Society

 • Patient involvement strengthens applications: The Society runs dedicated patient/carer involvement programmes.
 Meaningful engagement with affected communities enhances applications.

-• Six-month decision timeline: Plan research start dates accordingly—applications close in April with decisions typically in October.
+• Six-month decision timeline: Plan research start dates accordingly—applications typically close in April with decisions in October.

 • Peer review is rigorous: As an AMRC member with 15 UK experts plus international reviewers, expect thorough scientific scrutiny at the highest standards.